 A number of different types of IRAs exist, so you’ll want to acquaint yourself with each option — and their eligibility requirements and tax advantages — to make sure you’re picking the right one for you.
 Keep in mind, no matter which kind of IRA you select, you need taxable income to open it.

 The two most common IRAs are traditional and Roth.
 The main difference between the two is how they are taxed.
-Traditional IRAs allow you to make deposits, or contributions, tax-free.
-Your money is then subject to the income tax when you withdraw, or take distributions, during retirement.
-Contributions to Roth IRAs are made with after-tax dollars, so you pay tax now and withdrawals during retirement are tax-free.
+Traditional IRAs allow you to make deposits, or contributions, that are tax-deductible.
+Your money is then subject to income tax when you withdraw, or take distributions, during retirement.
+Contributions to Roth IRAs are made with after-tax dollars, so you pay taxes now and withdrawals during retirement are tax-free.

 If your employer offers a 401(k) plan, you may still consider opening an IRA as an additional retirement savings option for added flexibility.
 IRAs offer certain benefits that 401(k)s don’t — for instance, certain early withdrawals (meaning, before age 59 ½) from an IRA won’t incur the additional 10% early withdrawal tax.

 Examples of qualified early distributions from IRAs include some higher education expenses and up to $10,000 for first-time homebuyers.
 And due to updates in the SECURE (Setting Every Community Up for Retirement Enhancement) Act, withdrawals of up to $5,000 are permitted for expenses related to childbirth and adoption for up to one year from the date of birth or legal adoption finalization.
 See more early distribution exceptions here.

 Re-energize your balance.